 Or ask your colleagues, clients, and anyone you communicate with for their preferences for communicating.
 When we communicate in our preferred ways, we’re happier and have better experiences.

 Accessibility isn’t all or nothing.
 Celebrate then iterate.
 It’s about progress over perfection.

-Many companies have a diversity equity inclusion program.
-However, they tend to overlook people with disabilities and accessibility.
-And that’s OK.
-I can help you level up your DEI through training and speaking.
+Many companies have diversity, equity, and inclusion initiative.
+However, they need help to create an inclusive environment for people with disabilities and ensure the workplace is accessible.
+I can help you level up your DEI through speaking and consulting.
 Contact me or meet me.